Improved composable key rates for CV-QKD: Examples with the main Gaussian-modulated protocols

 Let us now include PE, assuming that $m$ signals are sacrificed for building the estimators of the channel parameters (to be used in the mutual information) and the associated worst-case values (to be used in Eve's Holevo bound).
 One therefore computes estimators $\hat{T} \simeq T$, $\hat{\xi} \simeq \xi$ and the following worst-case values

 where

 In the equations above, $V_0=1$ is for homodyne detection and $V_0=2$ is for heterodyne detection.
-Then, in Eq.~\eqref{sigma_tau}, the term $c_{\mathrm{PE}}$ can be set to zero~\cite{Lev2010} (in fact, another choice would be $c_{\mathrm{PE}}=2$~\cite{Vlad14} based on a weaker assumption~\footnote{In both Refs.~\cite{Lev2010, Vlad14}, the estimator of the transmissivity is based on the estimation of the covariance $C=\langle x y \rangle$ between Alice's variable $x$ and Bob's variable $y=\sqrt{\tau}x+z$, where $z$ we denote the Gaussian noise variable.
-In Ref.~\cite{Lev2010}, the covariance is split into two terms $C=\sqrt{\tau}\langle x^2\rangle+ \langle xz\rangle$ where $\langle x^2\rangle$ is considered to be exactly known, which is a realistic assumption (this is basically Alice's modulation parameter).
-Ref.~\cite{Vlad14} does not make this assumption.}).
-The parameter $w$ that connects the worst-case values with $\varepsilon_{pe}$ is simply given by an inverse error function when we assume a Gaussian approximation for the parameters, i.e.,
+Then, in Eq.~\eqref{sigma_tau}, the term $c_{\mathrm{pe}}$ can be set to zero~\cite{Lev2010} (in fact, another choice would be $c_{\mathrm{pe}}=2$~\cite{Vlad14} based on a weaker assumption~\cite{endnote1}).
+The parameter $w$ that connects the worst-case values with $\varepsilon_{\mathrm{pe}}$ is simply given by an inverse error function when we assume a Gaussian approximation for the parameters, i.e.,

 However, when stricter conditions are required, e.g., in the case of coherent attacks [see Eq.~\eqref{epsilon_coherent}], we use chi-squared distribution tail bounds where $w$ is given by

 (See Appendix~\ref{PEtailbounds} for more details.)